MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 ### Create an OAuth connection setting for RootBot

-1. Create an Entra ID connection in the `RootBot` bot registration and enter values as described in [Entra ID](/azure/bot-service/bot-builder-concept-identity-providers?view=azure-bot-service-4.0&tabs=adv2%2Cga2#azure-ad-v2-1&preserve-view=true) and the value described below.
+1. Create an Microsoft Entra ID connection in the `RootBot` bot registration and enter values as described in [Microsoft Entra ID](/azure/bot-service/bot-builder-concept-identity-providers?view=azure-bot-service-4.0&tabs=adv2%2Cga2#azure-ad-v2-1&preserve-view=true) and the value described below.

 1. Leave the **Token Exchange URL** empty.
 1. In the **Scopes** box, enter the `RootBot` scope value you saved in the previous steps.